abdullah-cse/SmartScaleWEB/content/contact.md

     hide_labels: false
 seo:
   title: Contact | SmartScale
+  description: >-
-  description: 'Have some question about SmartScale.com.bd?
-Fill out the form '
+    Have some question about SmartScale.com.bd?
+Please fill out the Quick Form and we will be in touch with lightening speed.
   extra:
     - name: 'og:type'
       value: website